Tax-Related Identity Theft and Other Tax Scams

-The U.S. Treasury Inspector General for Tax Administration estimates that 1.6 million Americans were victims of tax related identity theft and refund scams in the first six months of 2013, an increase from 1.2 million in all of 2012.
+Each year millions of Americans become victims of tax-related identity theft and refund scams.
 Don’t let this happen to you!
 Be on alert for these common scams:

-- Tax-Related Identify Theft.
-Under this scam, identity thieves steal taxpayers’ personal information—such as their name and social security number—and use it to file fraudulent tax returns to receive refunds.
+Under this scam, identity thieves steal taxpayers’ personal information—such as their name and Social Security number—and use it to file fraudulent tax returns to receive refunds.
 In most cases, taxpayers don’t learn they are victims until after the IRS rejects their tax return due to the previously filed fraudulent return.

-- Intimidation Scams.
 Scam artists may impersonate the IRS or Minnesota Department of Revenue to intimidate people into making payments on supposed back taxes.
-The scam artists often threaten people with arrest, lawsuits and imprisonment, and demand they make immediate and sometimes unconventional payments.
+The scam artists often threaten people with arrest, lawsuits and imprisonment, and demand they make immediate or unconventional payments.
 These criminals will say anything to try to get people to send them money, and may call over and over in an attempt to wear down potential victims.

 For example, “Sarah” received a call from an individual who identified himself as an IRS agent and claimed she owed $30,000 in back taxes.
 The individual told her that he would send the police to arrest her and have her thrown in jail if she did not wire him $6,000 to settle the debt.
 When Sarah disputed the debt and hung up, the individual relentlessly called her for hours, leaving several threatening messages.